Move better. Feel better.

 Extreme Performance or Optimal Health?
 Pick One!

+Many of my clients will ask my opinion about whether a particular sport or activity promotes movement health.
+Yoga, running, swimming, weight training, ballet, soccer, gymnastics, crossfit.
+(People are especially interested in whether these activities will be healthy for their kids.)
 It’s an interesting question because almost any physical activity you can think of has costs as well as benefits.
 Of course, I usually answer that everyone is different so it depends on the individual and the sport and yada yada yada.
 But I also offer my Grand Unified Theory of Specialization, which, because it is Grand and Unified, applies to almost any activity, and goes something like this:

-In general, as you progress in any sport or activity from novice to intermediate, you will probably benefit your overall movement health by improving some previously underdeveloped fitness quality, such as strength or aerobic fitness.
+In general, as you progress in any sport or activity from novice to intermediate, you will probably benefit your overall movement health by improving some previously underdeveloped fitness quality, such as strength and aerobic fitness.
 You will also likely improve on your basic movement skill set by developing body control, or balance, or hand eye coordination.
 These fitness qualities and skills are likely to be transferrable to other domains.
 And, you will probably be performing at a low enough level of intensity and frequency to minimize injuries and excessive stress.
 So this is good.

 However, as you progress from intermediate to expert, it becomes far more likely that this will negatively affect your movement health.
 The movement skills and fitness qualities you develop will become more and more specific and less useful in other domains.
 And, more importantly, these adaptations can only be bought at the great expense of putting the body under extreme levels of physical stress, which increases the risks of injury and overtraining.